orduek/orduek.github.io/_pages/about.md

 ## About Me

-My Name is Or Duek.
-I am an assistant professor (Senior Lecturer) at the Department of Epidemiology, Biostatistics, and Community Health Sciences at the Ben-Gurion University of the Negev and an Adjunct Assistant Professor at the Department of Psychiatry at Yale University School of Medicine.
+As a licensed clinical psychologist, I currently hold the position of an Assistant Professor (Senior Lecturer), in the Department of Epidemiology, Biostatistics, and Community Health Sciences at Ben-Gurion University of the Negev.
+Additionally, I serve as an Adjunct Assistant Professor in the Department of Psychiatry at Yale University School of Medicine.

 ## Main Research Focus